-- a.
-All found weapons whose owners cannot be identified and all weapons seized as evidence shall be destroyed as approved by the District Attorney's Office or in compliance with an order issued by the court in which the criminal case was adjudicated.
+a.
+All found weapons whose owners cannot be identified and all weapons seized as evidence shall be destroyed as approved by the District Attorney's office or in compliance with an order issued by the court in which the criminal case was adjudicated.
 No weapons may be converted to department or individual use. b.
-If a weapon was seized as evidence, the original seizing officer or the shift supervisor shall contact the clerk of the court that had jurisdiction over the case in which the weapon was seized to obtain and/or verify the final disposition. - c.
-The original seizing officer or the shift supervisor shall prepare a supplement report containing the final disposition of the case and any instructions given
+If a weapon was seized as evidence, the original seizing officer or the shift supervisor shall contact the clerk of the court that had jurisdiction over the case in which the weapon was seized to obtain and/or verify the final disposition.

-- regarding disposition by the presiding judge, and forward a copy of the supplement report to the evidence custodian. - d.
-Absent any specific directions from the court as to disposal, the evidence custodian shall cause the weapon to be transferred to a suitable facility for disposal or destruction. - (1) The evidence custodian shall complete a supplement report documenting the date, time, location and name of the person to whom the weapon was transferred for destruction. - (2) The destruction will be witnessed by the evidence custodian and his assistant. - e.
+c.
+The original seizing officer or the shift supervisor shall prepare a supplement report containing the final disposition of the case and any instructions given regarding disposition by the presiding judge, and forward a copy of the supplemental report to the evidence custodian.

+d.
+Absent any specific directions from the court as to disposal, the evidence custodian shall cause the weapon to be transferred to a suitable facility for disposal or destruction.

+(1) The evidence custodian shall complete a supplemental report documenting the date, time, location and name of the person to whom the weapon was transferred for destruction.
+(2) The destruction will be witnessed by the evidence custodian and his assistant.

+e.
 BB guns and pellet guns shall be unloaded prior to entering the MUPD station.
 The evidence custodian may store them, and they do not have to be handled as other firearms.